hollyphan/hollyphan/README.md

 - 🎓 B.A. in Interdisciplinary Studies (MIS, Finance, Entrepreneurship) – San Diego State University
 - 📈 Passionate about using data to solve business problems and improve decision-making
 - 🚀 Currently building portfolio projects to showcase my skills in SQL, Power BI, and Excel
-- 🤝 Open to Business Analyst and Data Analyst opportunities in **tech, finance, and consulting**
+- 🤝 Open to Business Analyst and Strategy Analyst opportunities in **tech, finance, and consulting**

 ---